cfbolz/pypy-15-blog/blogpost.rst

 implementation details, so we had to painstakingly emulate all of these details to make it possible to run extensions.
 That this works at all remains completely amazing to me!
-But nowadays CPyExt is even getting quite good, a lot of the big numerical libraries such as Numpy and Pandas__ are now supported.
+But nowadays CPyExt is even getting quite good, a lot of the big numerical libraries such as Numpy and Pandas__ are now supported (for a while we had worked hard on a reimplementation of Numpy called NumPyPy, but eventually realized that it would never be complete and useful enough).
 However, calling CPyExt modules from PyPy can still be very slow, which makes it impractical for some applications that's why we are working__ on it.